dharmishra/room-occupancy-manager/README.md

 http://localhost:8084/api-docs

-Use this Json format for a simple test
+Use this Json format for a single request to test API one can opne swagger UI to test these request or use any REST client tools like postman etc

 {
 "availablePremiumRooms": 3,
 "availableEconomyRooms": 3
 }